 - specify a modified test for certain group structures.

 At Mazars, we care about the wellbeing of our clients and have a strong reputation of helping our clients navigate tough economic times.
-For assistance considering your eligibility and support in preparing and lodging information, please contact your usual Mazars advisor, or alternatively contact one of our tax specialists on:
+For assistance considering your eligibility and support in preparing and lodging information, please contact your usual Mazars advisor, or alternatively contact one of our tax specialists via phone or the form below:

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published